HELPING YOUR CHILD BUILD CONFIDENCE

 - This helps you to relax as well as to energise the body and brain.

 4. Speaking clearly helps you project confidence.
-Practice tongue twisters together for firm articulation
+Practise tongue twisters together for firm articulation

 - try tying twine round the three trees; sixty-six shy soldiers; swiss wristwatch etc.